 As a member of the ISEA board and their hand protection sub-committee group, HexArmor® has been working closely with the ISEA and other leading glove manufacturers to develop and implement this new ANSI/ISEA impact standard.

 The ANSI/ISEA 138-2019 standard establishes the minimum performance, classification, and labeling requirements for gloves that are designed to protect the knuckles and fingers from impacts.

 One pair of gloves is required per test.
 The gloves are cut in half and the back of hand is placed on an anvil.
 A striker with a force of 5 Joules is dropped on the required back-of-hand locations.
 The amount of force transferred through the glove back-of-hand is recorded with a force gauge that is connected below the anvil.

 The ISEA 138 will test two areas for impact performance: knuckles, and fingers/thumb.
 On both gloves, knuckles are tested four times and fingers/ thumb are tested five times.
-The average of the knuckle tests is compared to the average of the ten finger tests.
-The highest average of the two (the highest amount of force transferred which delivers a lower score) is the final impact testing score.
+The average of the knuckle tests is compared to the average of the ten finger tests, and the lower performing average of the two is the final impact testing score.

 EN388 only tests the impact on the knuckles and are given a pass or fail score – no performance levels.
 To pass the test, the transmitted force needs to be less than or equal to 7 kilonewtons with no single results greater than 9 kilonewtons.